DrewCarlson/ktpack/docs/motivation.md

 # Motivation

-Kotlin projects using gradle that support publishing, binary/library outputs, multiplatform support, tests, etc. require 7+ files with various scripts, configuration, and a specific folder structure.
+A basic Kotlin library/application with Gradle requires an excessive number of files and configuration script.

 This is a poor experience for regular Kotlin users and especially first time users.
 Additionally, users who frequently author small or medium-sized libraries must repeat